* Resolves shareholder case against former CEO Greenberg, others

 Batts approved a $725 million settlement with AIG in February 2012.
 She earlier approved a $97.5 million accord with accounting firm PricewaterhouseCoopers.

-The alleged activities took place well before AIG accepted $182 billion in taxpayer bailouts during the financial crisis in 2008 and 2009.
+The alleged activities took place well before AIG accepted $182 billion of taxpayer bailouts during the financial crisis in 2008 and 2009.

-Among those participating in the $115 million settlement are Greenberg, Smith, two other executives and two of Greenberg's companies, C.V.
+Among those participating in the settlement are Greenberg, former chief financial officer Howard Smith, two other executives and two of Greenberg's companies, C.V.
 Starr & Co and Starr International Co.

 Two Ohio state pension funds acted as lead plaintiffs for the class, which covers AIG shareholders who bought stock from October 1999 to April 2005.